myrrlyn/website-content/about.md

 ## Personal Life

-After university, I lived in Logan, Utah; Albuquerque, New Mexico, and Arlington, Virginia for my work.
+After university, I lived in Logan, Utah; Albuquerque, New Mexico; and Arlington, Virginia for my work.
 My friends from camp and college are mostly back in the Great Lakes, and my friends from work are primarily in San Francisco and New England, so the physical distance encourages my strong online social